buff0k/Indigo-LXC/README.md

 # Indigo-LXC

-How to install [Laws-Africa/Indigo](https://github.com/laws-africa/indigo) in an LXC Container.
+How to install [Laws-Africa/Indigo](https://github.com/laws-africa/indigo) in an Debian 11 LXC Container.
 Note this will install the current stable (17.0.0) version from the repo.
+Note these steps will also work for a bare-metal Debian 11 installation.

 All credit and atribution to [Laws-Africa](https://github.com/laws-africa/) for their excellent work on the Indigo Platform.